viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 ### Connect the motor controllers to the Pi

-Once that's sorted out, we're ready to connect 3 wires from the motor controller to the pi (you'll probably need a [pi pinout diagram](https://pinout.xyz) handy):
+Once that's sorted out, we're ready to connect 3 wires from the motor controller to the Pi (you'll probably need a [Pi pinout diagram](https://pinout.xyz) handy):

-1. One from the pin you added labeled **G** to any GND terminal on the pi
+1. One from the pin you added labeled **G** to any GND terminal on the Pi
-2. One from the pin you added labeled **P** to any available GPIO pin on the pi
+2. One from the pin you added labeled **P** to any available GPIO pin on the Pi
-3. One from terminal labeled **DIRExternal potentiometer** to any available GPIO pin on the pi
+3. One from terminal labeled **DIRExternal potentiometer** to any available GPIO pin on the Pi

-Finally, you'll want to connect the wires from the 12V to the 5v pi power converter to the battery.
+Finally, you'll want to connect the wires from the 12V to the 5v Pi power converter to the battery.

 At this point, you can plug in any extra components to the Pi (GPS and camera, if you are using them).
 If they are USB-based (like ones in the parts list), this is straightforward.